carlpaton/MachineLearningWithPython/docs/tools_and_libraries.md

 - `a`, insert a new cell above
 - `d d`, delete cell
 - `SHIFT TAB` on a method to show its tooltip
+- `CTRL ENTER` with cell active, runs just that cell and doesnt add a new cell below